mathigon/textbooks/content/transformations-and-symmetry/content.md

 ---
 > id: reflections-3

-In all of the examples above, the line of reflection was horizontal or vertical, which made it easy to draw the reflections.
-If that is not the case, the construction becomes more complicated:
+In all of the examples above, the line of reflection was horizontal, vertical, or at a 45° angle – which made it easy to draw the reflections.
+If that is not the case, the construction requires a bit more work:

 ::: column(width=300)